 No product available!

 Module with an analog TEMT6000 light intensity sensor.
-The output voltage is linearly correlated with the intensity of the incident light.
-The module is supplied with the voltage from 3.3 to 5V
+The voltage at the output is linearly correlated with the intensity of the incident light.
+The module is supplied with the voltage from 3.3 to 5V.
+DFRobot SEN0043

 No product available!